Anant/Cassandra.Vision/cassandra-analyzer/kibana-dashboard/README.md

 (Have not tried yet)
 https://www.elastic.co/guide/en/kibana/7.8/saved-objects-api-export.html#ssaved-objects-api-create-example

-# Development
-Please let us know if you have any other ideas of helpful visualizations, and feel free to make a PR as well!

 ## TODOs
 - add scripts to take advantage of the export/import saved objects api, to make importing even easier